-Checkoff programs, officially called research and promotion programs, were established to help agricultural industries pool money for research and promotion of their goods.
-Effectively a tax, farmers are mandated to fund the checkoff programs with fees calculated on a per-animal, per-bushel, or per-weight basis upon the sale of their product.
-Checkoff dollars go to federal, industry-specific boards, which are required by law to use the funds only for advertising campaigns and research that benefits both the farmer and the industry.
+Checkoff programs were established to help farmers pool money for research and promotion of their goods.
+Effectively a tax, farmers are mandated to fund the checkoff programs with fees calculated on a per-animal, sales price, per-bushel, or per-weight basis upon the sale of their product.
+Checkoff dollars go to federal, industry-specific boards, which are required by law to use the funds only for promotion campaigns and research that benefits both the farmer and the industry.